Santa Fe–Southern Pacific merger: "Kodachrome" paint scheme

 The lettering was positioned on the locomotive sides so that the other half of the lettering could be added after the merger became official.
 Two ATSF EMD SD45-2s (ATSF #7219 and #7221) were painted with the full SPSF lettering to show what the unified paint scheme would look like after the merger was complete.
 One Santa Fe caboose was also painted with "SPSF" in a similar situation.

 At the time of merger denial, approximately 306 ATSF locomotives, four ATSF cabooses, 10 ATSF slugs, 96 SP locomotives, and one SP caboose had been painted in this fashion.
 The two railroads made an effort to repaint locomotives in their standard paint schemes after the merger was denied.
 Santa Fe repainted all Kodachromes still on roster by 1990, while Southern Pacific's less numerous Kodachromes were repainted much more slowly; some remained active on the Union Pacific after the SP buyout.

 SP #2873, an EMD GP9R in the Kodachrome scheme is preserved and operational the Western Pacific Railroad Museum in Portola, California.
 Trona Railway #2003, an EMD SD40R (ex.
-SP SD40R #7357, SD40 #8421), is still active on the TRC roster in its Kodachrome scheme as of May 2025, albeit faded.
+SP SD40R #7357, SD40 #8421), is still active on the TRC roster in its Kodachrome scheme as of August 2026, albeit faded.
+It is awaiting disposition as a result of the TRC downsizing their roster as of May 2026.
 Former ATSF EMD F45 #5989 was used as a test bed by MotivePower Inc. until 2021, when it was acquired by Dieselmotive Company.
 The locomotive is set to be restored to its Kodachrome scheme with hopes that it will be eventually sent to a museum.